Corporate heavyweight Richards, Layton & Finger is first in line if you want to know the Lay of the (Delaware) land.

 Summer associate profile:

 Richards, Layton & Finger seeks candidates with strong academics, Law Review/Journal experience and/or moot court who are motivated and responsible.
-We look for those with initiative and passion for the law, who are optimistic, energetic and efficient, and willing and eager to take ownership of assigned matters.
-We like to see those in leadership roles.
+We look for those with initiative and passion for the law, and who are willing and eager to take ownership of assigned matters.

 Summer program components: